 Step 1: Capture the screenshot

 Using Snagit, capture a screenshot of the user interface you want to turn into a SUI graphic and open it in the Snagit Editor.
-Edit the screenshot down to the right area and dimensions so it reflects the desired output.
+Crop the screenshot to the dimensions of your desired output.

 Step 2: Simplify the screenshot

 When you are done, save your file as a .png or .jpg file to be used in your documentation.
 We highly recommend also saving your final image as a .snag file.
-This is the Snagit project file type that will allow your future self to reopen the project and edit and adjust all simplifications.
-This makes potential updates and graphical variations easy and you won’t need to recreate your SUI image each time.
+This is the Snagit project file type and it allows you to reopen the project to edit and adjust the image later on.
+This makes updating your image easy so you won’t need to recreate your SUI graphic every time.

-Bonus Tip: use a tag to easily access this file within the Snagit library at later time.
+Bonus Tip: Use a tag to easily access this file any time in the Snagit library.

-If you aren’t using Snagit yet, download the free trial today, and get started created your own SUI screenshots!
+If you aren’t using Snagit yet, download the free trial today, and get started creating your own SUI graphics!

 Editor’s Note: This post was originally published in May 2012 and has been updated for accuracy and comprehensiveness.